oapicf/pinterest-sdk/clients/csharp/generated/docs/apis/AudiencesApi.md

 Create audience

 Create an audience you can use in targeting for specific ad groups.
-Targeting combines customer information with the ways users interact with Pinterest to help you reach specific groups of users; you can include or exclude specific audience_ids when you create an ad group. <p/> For more, see <a class=\"reference external\" href=\"https://help.pinterest.com/en/business/article/audience-targeting\" target=\"_blank\">Audience targeting</a>.
+Targeting combines customer information with the ways users interact with Pinterest to help you reach specific groups of users; you can include or exclude specific `audience_ids` when you create an ad group. <p/> Learn about <a href=\"/docs/work-with-targets-and-audiences/create-audiences/\" target=\"_blank\">creating different kinds of audiences</a>.

 ### Parameters